VJ-Techh/FakeNewsDetector/README.md

   -> re : Regular Expressions

 Project is a beginner friendly project, can learn about new libraries and implemtations of functions while carrying out this project.

+I have provided the csv files for training and testing in Zip format as true zip and fake zip.